 - Co-star in Have it All Documentary that follows the lives of 5 people who are living with HIV in Botswana.

 - Got an applause from a former US Congresswoman Ileana Ros-Lehtinen on the US House Floor in 2018

 - Co-host and the brains behind Next Chapter Radio show that uplifts people living with HIV.

 - A YouTuber (Sedi’s World) where she talks about all issues that affect people living with HIV.

 - Consultant for Fhi360 under the APC (Advancing Partners and Communities) project and FCI (Faith and Community Initiative)

 - A sister, aunt, friend, granddaughter, and many more.”

-Masedi Thata Kewamodimo has over 4 years’ experience as an HIV/AIDS Advocate and Technical advisor known as “The Queen of Advocacy”.
-She holds a Bachelor’s of Business Honors Degree in Tourism Management.
+Masedi Thata Kewamodimo is a Radio Talk Show Host that has over 4 years’ experience as an HIV/AIDS Advocate and Technical advisor known as “The Queen of Advocacy”.
 She is a former employee at Sentebale where she worked as Communications and Advocacy Officer from Aug 2017 – October 2018 working to increase awareness to the Sentebale program in Botswana as well as empower young Advocate.
 Even beyond her employment at Sentebale, she prides herself as a Let Youth Lead Advocate and works together with many young people to bring light to HIV issues in Botswana and Africa.
 She is a Have it All Documentary co-star, (it is a documentary produced by the U.S Embassy in Botswana in collaboration with the Ministry of Health and Wellness to bring attention to Botswana’s Treat All program).
 She is a co-star of the #WhyNotToday initiative that aims as putting people on treatment immediately and she is also a treat all champion, PEPFAR Hero.